elenakrittik/elenakrittik/README.md

 ### Projects

-- [node-require](https://github.com/weerdy15/node-require) - Implementation of NodeJS'S `require()`, but with more functionality.
+- [node-require](https://github.com/weerdy15/node-require) - Implementation of NodeJS's `require()`, but with more functionality.
 (The only somewhat good project from me)
 - [weird_json](https://github.com/weerdy15/weird_json) - Very bad implementation of JSON.

 Also, I'm currently working on several projects that are currently private (i'll open them when they enter their first stable release):